Group Health Insurance policy

 Types of Group Health Insurance Policies

-There are several types of group health insurance policies, including:
+There are several types of group health insurance policies offered by employers or organizations:

 Choosing the Right Group Health Insurance Policy